-By becoming certified in the safe handling and preparing of food with a food handlers permit, you are proving to your future employer that you are serious about the food industry and are someone that they should give a chance to.
+By becoming certified in the safe handling and preparing of food, you are proving to your future employer that you are serious about the food industry and are someone that they should give a chance to.

 How much does the food handlers card cost?

 One of best things about the food handler permit is that it is VERY cheap.
 Often, you can get the card and complete a course for under $10.
 If you are taking an online food handlers course for over $10, we strongly suggest you reconsider your course provider.
 There should be cheaper options online.